divya-akula/divyaakula/_pages/gwent_stats.md

 <vegachart schema-url="{{ site.baseurl }}/assets/pages/gwent/pro_player_chart.json" style="width: 100%"></vegachart>

-At the end of each season the website can be scraped to figure out how many Pro Ranked players there were (described in [this post]({% post_url 2021/2021-01-24-GwentProPlayersAnalysis %}).
-Note that longer seasons typically have more players reaching Pro ladder than shorter seasons.
+At the end of each season the website can be scraped to figure out how many Pro Ranked players reaching Pro ladder than shorter seasons.

 ## How many players are there on regular ladder ?